jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 ```

-> [!IMPORTANT]
->
-> Do not forget to set your own values for `connectionString`.

 ### dpssettings.json
-This file allows configuring the DPS settings.
+This file allows to configure the DPS settings.

 ```json
 {